nialov/fractopo-subsampling/SUBSAMPLING_README.rst

 The ``invoke`` tasks will do characterization and subsampling from all target areas (all rows) that are in ``relations.csv``.
-To conduct network analysis of all base circles and store results in jupyter
+To conduct network analysis of all base circles and store results in jupyter notebooks for later inspection:
-notebooks:

 .. code:: bash

    # Prepend invoke with pipenv run or poetry run if using them
    invoke network-all --overwrite --notebooks

-To store results in a single GeoPackage as points for spatial analysis and reference value plotting:
+To store characterization results in a single GeoPackage as points for spatial analysis and reference value plotting:

 .. code:: bash

    invoke network-all --overwrite --points

-To conduct stage 1 subsampling for 5 times for each base circle:
+To conduct stage 1 subsampling 5 times for each base circle:

 .. code:: bash